jaynarayan94/Recommendation-System/README.md

     - user-item-interactions.csv: dataset including all user interactions to the articles
 2. root
     - README.md: This file, a description about this project
-    - Recommendations_with_IBM.ipynb: Jupiter notebook for Contains the implemented recommendation techniques
+    - Recommendations_with_IBM.ipynb: Jupiter notebook to implemented recommendation system
     - project_tests.py: routine to give the asserts for all questions in jupyter notebook

 ## Instructions<a name="instructions"></a>
 Run jupiter notebook

 <a name="licensing"></a>